Open Gromov-Witten theory without Obstruction: Geometric realization

 \section{Geometric realization}

-Fix $M$ a Calabi-Yau 3-fold and $L$ an oriented Maslov index zero lagrangian submanifold of $M$.
-The moduli spaces of bordered pseudo holomorphic curves (without marked points) with boundary mapped on $L$ have virtual dimension zero.
-Also fix a spin structure on $L$.
-This defines an orientation of the moduli spaces of bordered pseudoholomoprhic curves.
+Fix $X$ a Calabi-Yau symplectic six manifold and $L$ be an oriented Maslov index zero Lagrangian submanifold of $X$.
+The moduli spaces of bordered pseudo holomorphic curves without marked points with boundary mapped on $L$ have virtual dimension zero.
+A spin structure on $L$ defines an orientation of the moduli spaces of bordered pseudoholomoprhic curves.